Walter Soriano: Legal disputes

 In 2020, Soriano sued US-based Forensic News and several of its journalists for defamation and breaches of the European GDPR (General Data Protection Regulations).
 On 1 January 2021 the UK court handed down an opinion on whether the case could be brought in the UK, accepting that he could bring the Libel claim in UK courts, and stating that the other claims could not be brought.
 The Court of Appeal affirmed the jurisdictional issues in December 2021, and re-instituted the GDPR jurisdictional questions.
 On 30 June 2022 two reporters for Forensic News, Robert DeNault and Jess Coleman, issued public statements in which they apologized for their authoring role in the series of Forensic News posts concerning Walter Soriano, acknowledging that the publications were "based on circumstantial and inadequate evidence" that "has not been independently verified".
 The statements were issued as part of a settlement in which, in addition to the statements, both reporters agreed to remove from the Internet and their social media accounts all statements concerning Soriano over which they have control.

+In August 2023, Soriano's defamation lawsuit filed in 2019 against the "HaAyin HaShevi'it" was rejected in its entirety and the judge ruled that it was a silence lawsuit and required the plaintiffs to pay expenses of NIS 84,000.
+Soriano stated that he is going to appeal the decision.